Mekatilili Wa Menza: Early life

-Legacy and Tribute
+Death, Legacy and tribute

-During Kenya's 1980 feminist movement activists considered Mekatilili to be a symbol for the movement, as she was the first recorded Kenyan woman to participate in a fight for social change.
+She died in 1924, and was buried in Bungale, in Malindi District, in the Coast Province of the Colony and Protectorate of Kenya.
+During Kenya's 1980 feminist movement, activists considered Mekatilili a symbol for the movement, as she was the first recorded Kenyan woman to participate in a fight for social change.
 On August 9, 2020, Google celebrated her with a Google Doodle.